javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Okay, let's go over the answers.

-1. There is no way.
-The `counter` is a local function variable, we can't access it from the outside.
+1. There is no way: `count` is a local function variable, we can't access it from the outside.
-2. For every call to `makeCounter()` a new function Lexical Environment is created, with its own `counter`.
+2. For every call to `makeCounter()` a new function Lexical Environment is created, with its own `count`.
 So the resulting `counter` functions are independent.

 Here's the demo: